Nuclear power in Canada: Darlington site

 In September 2006, OPG applied for a licence to prepare its Darlington site for the construction of up to four new nuclear power units.
 The reactor designs being first considered for this project were AECL's ACR-1000, Westinghouse's AP1000 and Areva's EPR.
 In 2011, the Enhanced CANDU 6 entered the competition and soon became OPG's favourite.
 On August 17, 2012, after environmental assessments, OPG received a Licence to Prepare Site from the CNSC.
 In 2013, the project was put on hold as OPG decided to concentrate on refurbishing the existing Darlington units.

 In October 2013, the Ontario government declared that the Darlington new build project would not be a part of Ontario's long term energy plan, citing the high capital cost estimates and energy surplus in the province at the time of the announcement.

-In November 2020, OPG resumed licensing activities, this time for the construction of a small modular reactor (SMR).
+In November 2020, OPG resumed licensing activities, this time for the construction of one small modular reactor (SMR), later expanded to three additional BWRX-300 SMR.

 Alberta

 Energy Alberta Corporation announced August 27, 2007, that they had applied for a licence to build a new nuclear plant in Northern Alberta at Lac Cardinal (30 km west of the town of Peace River), for two ACR-1000 reactors going online in 2017 as steam and electricity sources for the energy-intensive oil sands extraction process, which uses natural gas.
 However, a parliamentary review suggested placing the development efforts on hold as it would be inadequate for oil sands extraction.

 Three months after the announcement, the company was purchased by Bruce Power who proposed expanding the plant to four units for a total 4 GWe.
 These plans were upset and Bruce withdrew its application for the Lac Cardinal in January 2009, proposing instead a new site 30 km north of Peace River.
 Finally, in December 2011, the controversial project was abandoned.

+On January 15, 2024, Alberta's Capital Power Corporation entered an agreement with Ontario Power Generation to jointly assess the feasibility of deploying Small Modular Reactors (SMRs) in Alberta.
+Assessments will take place over 2 years, and includes assessing scalability, and ownership & operating structures.